 the wavelet decomposition with the extension mode

-MODE is a string containing the desired extension
+MODE is a character vector containing the

 An example of valid use is

 This example shows how to obtain the 2-D DWT of an image.

 Load the "woman" image and obtain the 2-D DWT using the 'sym4' wavelet.
 Use the periodic extension mode.

 load woman; wname = 'sym4'; [CA,CH,CV,CD] = dwt2(X,wname,'mode','per');

 Display the vertical detail image and the lowpass approximation.

 subplot(211) imagesc(CV); title('Vertical Detail Image'); colormap gray; subplot(212) imagesc(CA); title('Lowpass Approximation');

 When X represents an indexed image, then X, as well as the output

 When X represents a truecolor image, it is an